Hunza Corn Bread

 Oil 3 Tablespoons

 Mix the dry ingredients and add 3 Tablespoons of oil.
-Here i have used cooking oil but you can you butter and an egg if you like.
+Here I have used cooking oil, but you can use butter and an egg if you like.

-Now mix all the ingredients with hand for few minutes as if your are knead it.
+Now mix all the ingredients with the hand for few minutes.

 When you are done with mixing it well then knead it with water.
-You can replace it with milk but here in have used room temperature water.
+You can replace water with milk but here I have used room temperature water.

-Transfer the dough to a board and press it to make circle shape.
+Transfer the dough to a board and press it to make a circle shape.

 Baking Hunza corn Bread without an oven: